Parmesan Chicken Bites

 Garlic Parmesan Wings

-I cooked these wings on my Weber charcoal grill using the Vortex insert, which gives me that great crunchy skin and fantastic grilled flavor without a lot of effort.
+I cooked these garlic Parmesan wings on my Weber charcoal grill using the Vortex insert, which gives me that great crunchy skin and fantastic grilled flavor without a lot of effort.
 In fact, just about no effort whatsoever.

 Also try my easy-to-make and quick-to-devour grill master wings.
 If you’re in a hurry, grab a bottle of Kroger’s Parmesan Garlic wing sauce and devour some wings!